Here at Mountain View Pediatric Dentistry, we talk about “sugar bugs” often, and teach children how to keep their teeth clean.

 Set a Bedtime

-When your child gets sufficient amounts of sleep, they are less likely to turn to sugar to provide an energy spike.
+When your child enough sleep, they are less likely to turn to sugar to provide an energy spike.
 Setting a bedtime for your child will go a long way toward ensuring that they are able to obtain adequate levels of sleep.
 Kids need a significant amount of sleep to remain healthy and happy.
-In addition, a routine, implemented by a regular bedtime, often makes it easier for children to obtain enough sleep.
+In addition, a routine, implemented by a regular bedtime, will prevent children from eating sugary snacks every night before going to bed.

 Modify Baking Recipes

 There are many changes that you can make while baking in order to ensure a healthier final product.
-In most situations, these changes will have minimal or no impact on the taste of the baked good.
-You may be able to replace sugar with unsweetened applesauce.
+In most situations, these changes will have minimal or no impact on the taste.
+Agave, organic maple syrup, unsweetened applesauce, and medjool dates are great sugar replacements in many recipes.
 This will drastically reduce the total amount of sugar in the final product.
 You can also simply reduce the amount of sugar that the recipe calls for.
-Additionally, dark chocolate is a far healthier alternative to milk chocolate.
+Consider adding dark chocolate rather than milk chocolate.
 The higher the cocoa content of the chocolate, the less sugar is usually present.

 Here at Mountain View Pediatric Dentistry, we use many of the services that you need to improve the overall health of your child’s teeth.
 Nutrition has a huge impact on the health of the teeth.
 In order to strengthen the teeth, prevent cavities, and implement better oral health, reducing sugar consumption may be necessary.
-Several of these steps can be implemented fairly easily without causing significant issues.
+Several of these steps can be implemented easily without a large lifestyle change.
 These steps can go a long way toward improving your child’s health and reducing their overall sugar intake.
 To learn more about how to protect the overall health of your child’s teeth, contact our team at Mountain View Pediatric Dentistry today!